LyonSyonII/rust-quest/README.md

 The character portraits have been created with the [DiceBear](https://editor.dicebear.com/) tool, specifically in the [Lorelei](https://www.figma.com/community/file/1198749693280469639/lorelei-dicebear) style by [Lisa Wischofsky](https://www.instagram.com/lischi_art/).

+Comic drawings made by my friend Sofi ❤️.

 ## License

 Rust Quest is licensed under CC BY-NC-SA 4.0.
 It allows redistribution and modification for noncommercial use.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/